 The LocNavigator Newsletter

 I first traveled overseas when I was 21 years old.
 I was pursuing an undergraduate degree in Japanese literature at the University of Massachusetts, Amherst.
-In 1992, I learned that there was an exchange program with Nanzan University, in Nagoya, Japan.
-I decided to study abroad and spent that year and many others discovering the language, customs, and culture of Japan.
+In 1992, I participated in an exchange program with Nanzan University, in Nagoya, Japan.
+I spent the next year at their Center for Japanese Studies learning about the people, customs, history, language, and culture of Japan.

 It opened my eyes to the vastness of the world we live in.
-Ways of thinking, eating, worship, celebrating life.
-So different, I was in awe.
+Ways of thinking, eating, worshiping, celebrating life.
+I was in awe.

 It was dense text.
 A single block of Japanese kanji and kana, no spaces, from top to bottom.
 I was intimidated, but curious to see what I could do.

 Armed with a paperback bilingual dictionary, I poured over the text, character-by-character, line-by-line.
 I persisted and finished a semi-comprehensible translation.
-I was thrilled.
+It was pretty horrible.
+We shared some laughs over the dinner table when reading it together.
+But my host father was gracious and deeply appreciative of the effort.

-Now, three decades later, I work as a Senior Solutions Architect at a localization firm.
-I have a front row seat to how some of the largest and most influential companies use technology to connect with customers around the world.
+Three decades later, I now work as a Senior Solutions Architect at a localization firm.
+I have a front row seat to some of the largest and most influential companies' localization programs.

 Traveling the World